Donald Rumsfeld: Presidential and vice-presidential aspirations

 During the 1976 Republican National Convention, Rumsfeld received one vote for Vice President of the United States, although he did not seek the office, and the nomination was easily won by Ford's choice, Senator Bob Dole.
 During the 1980 Republican National Convention he again received one vote for vice president.

 Rumsfeld briefly sought the presidential nomination in 1988, but withdrew from the race before primaries began.
 During the 1996 election season, he initially formed a presidential exploratory committee, but declined to formally enter the race.
-He was instead named national chairman for Republican nominee Bob Dole's campaign.
+He was instead worked on Bob Dole's campaign; initially serving as a policy advisor to Dole, and later being given the honorary title of "general chairman" of the campaign shortly after the 1996 Republican National Convention.

 Secretary of Defense (2001–2006)

 Rumsfeld is administered the oath of office as the 21st Secretary of Defense on January 20, 2001, by Director of Administration and Management David O. Cooke (left), as Joyce Rumsfeld holds the Bible in a ceremony at the Eisenhower Executive Office Building.

 Rumsfeld was named Secretary of Defense soon after President George W. Bush took office in 2001 despite Rumsfeld's past rivalry with the previous President Bush.
 Bush's first choice, FedEx founder Fred Smith, was unavailable and Vice President-elect Cheney recommended Rumsfeld for the job.
 Rumsfeld's second tenure as Secretary of Defense cemented him as the most powerful Pentagon chief since Robert McNamara and one of the most influential Cabinet members in the Bush administration.
 His tenure proved to be a pivotal and rocky one that led the United States military into the 21st century.
 Following the September 11 attacks, Rumsfeld led the military planning and execution of the 2001 United States invasion of Afghanistan and the subsequent 2003 invasion of Iraq.
 He pushed hard to send as small a force as soon as possible to both conflicts, a concept codified as the Rumsfeld Doctrine.

 Throughout his time as defense secretary, Rumsfeld was noted for his candor and quick wit when giving weekly press conferences or speaking with the press.
 U.S. News & World Report called him "a straight-talking Midwesterner" who "routinely has the press corps doubled over in fits of laughter".
 By the same token, his leadership was exposed to much criticism through books covering the Iraq conflict, like Bob Woodward's State of Denial, Thomas E. Ricks' Fiasco, and Seymour Hersh's Chain of Command.